-I create and study interdisciplinary curatorial and artistic processes with a focus on environment, natural history collections, and visual art.
-My teaching and research explore art and exhibition histories, visual culture, and curating from the twentieth century to the present.
+I am an academic, curator of contemporary art, and museum professional.
+I create and study interdisciplinary curatorial and artistic processes with specialist research interests in art and environment, with European and global contexts, natural history collections and decolonizing practices.
+My teaching and research explore contemporary art, exhibition histories, visual culture, and curating from the twentieth century to the present.

-Currently I am a British Academy Postdoctoral Fellow and Associate Lecturer.
+Currently I am an Associate Lecturer.
+Prior to this I was British Academy Postdoctoral Fellow.
 I started the fellowship at University of Bristol in in the History of Art department and at the Centre for Environmental Humanities in 2019, before transferring to the Courtauld Institute of Art in September 2021.

-Part of my research is the preparation of the monograph Photography, Ecology and Historical Change in the Anthropocene: Activating Archives to be published with Routledge later this year as part of the series Photography, Place, Environment (series editor: Prof Liz Wells).
+My research has been published in the monograph Photography, Ecology and Historical Change in the Anthropocene: Activating Archives (Routledge, 2024) as part of the series Photography, Place, Environment (series editor: Prof Liz Wells).

-I have developed multi-disciplinary research capacity within museums in the Research Department at Science Museum Group and in the Collection Care Research Department at Tate.
+I have developed multi-disciplinary research capacity within museums, such as in the Research Department at Science Museum Group and in the Collection Care Research Department at Tate.

 Studies